ArjanJawahier/HandwritingRecognition/README.md

 python3 main.py path/to/test/data
 ```

+Note: If you want to visualize intermediate results, use the option -v.
+The program has been known to crash sometimes, due to the use of threads.
+We have not fixed this problem as of yet.

 ## What is in the Code folder?
 1. `segmentation.py` handles the line and character segmentation of input test images.
 2. `preprocess.py` handles the cropping of the segmented characters.
 The characters are also centered in the resulting images.